Skip to main content

 Increasing emphasis on supply chain resilience

-Your third-party risk management program should define all inherent risks posed by your supply chain and ensure that you implement relevant cybersecurity measures.
+Your third-party risk management program should define all inherent risks posed by your supply chain and ensure that you implement the relevant cybersecurity measures.

 Addressing AI threats

 Gartner predicts that more than 80% of enterprises will deploy generative artificial intelligence by 2026, up from less than 5% in 2023, which will influence third-party risks as well.
-For example, a third-party vendor could potentially compromise your sensitive data by using it as a prompt in generative AI tools.
+For example, a third-party vendor could potentially compromise your sensitive data by using it in a prompt in generative AI tools.

 Implementing zero trust